5 Days Uganda Gorillas & Wildlife Safari from Kigali

 The park has some craters like Lake Katwe that mark the highest points of 1,350m above sea level, and the lowest at Lake Edward is at 910meters.

-Queen Elizabeth National Park is also composed of Rift Valley landscapes and tropical forests which is good for the extensive variety of flora and Fauna.
-It is managed by Uganda Wildlife Authority and has the following on its Menu Savanna safaris, Boat voyages, Forest hikes, mountain climbing and wildlife research activities.
+Queen Elizabeth National Park is also composed of Rift Valley landscapes and tropical forests, which is good for the extensive variety of flora and Fauna.
+It is managed by the Uganda Wildlife Authority and has the following on its Menu Savanna safaris, Boat voyages, Forest hikes, mountain climbing and wildlife research activities.

-Background information about Mweya Peninsular.
+Background information about Mweya Peninsula.

 Another exciting attraction apart from animals is the luxurious accommodation of Mweya Safari Lodge within the Mweya Peninsular overlooking the Kazinga Channel.
-Its adjacent to Lake Edward which offers a breath taking view.
+It’s adjacent to Lake Edward, which offers a breathtaking view.

 This Peninsular is composed of the chunky cover with dense vegetation dominated by thorny bushes and Candelabra.
-The only way to enjoy your tour in this park is to get a Tour Guide, he/she helps you explore the park and the distant parts of the peninsular.
+The only way to enjoy your tour in this park is to get a Tour Guide, he/she helps you explore the park and the distant parts of the peninsula.
 Mweya information centre organises and carries out all the activities that the tourists are involved in.

 Some unique activities in the Peninsular;